-The Bronze Age was a time when people started making tools and other things from bronze.
-Bronze is a metal made from a mixture of copper and fin.
-They would heat the metal and twist it and hammer it to make interesting shapes.
-Jewellery included broaches and forcs.
-A forc is a loop of metal and it could be worn as a

-By the iron age, jewellery was highly decorated.
-Humans had learnt to melt metals at very high. temperatures and use moulds and specialist tools to create highly finished jewellery.
-They used precious metals like gold and silver to create jewellery in different colours and with gemstones.
+- The Bronze Age was a time when people started making tools and other things from bronze.
+Bronze is a metal made from a mixture of copper and tin. - By the I ron age, jewellery was highly decorated.
+Humans had learnt to melt metals and use moulds and specialist tools using precious metals like gold and silver.